SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Comparison with Existing Benchmarks

 \section{Comparison with Existing Benchmarks}

 We compare our \ours benchmark with existing alternatives along several key dimensions, highlighting why it provides a foundational protocol for evaluating safety-aligned generative models.
-Specifically, it captures four core properties that any safety-alignment method should ensure: \textbf{S}afety, \textbf{P}rompt adherence, \textbf{Q}uality, and \textbf{R}obustness to benign fine-tunings (BFTs).
+Specifically, it captures four core properties that any safety-alignment method should ensure: \textbf{S}afety, \textbf{P}rompt adherence, \textbf{Q}uality, and \textbf{R}obustness to benign fine-tuning (BFT).

-Firstly, our work introduces and formalizes an atypical yet realistic threat model that arises from the widespread practice of benign fine-tuning on non-safety-related data.
+Firstly, our work introduces and formalizes an atypical yet realistic threat model that arises from the widespread practice of BFT on non-safety-related data.
 Clearly defining this threat is crucial to understanding both its subtlety and practical severity.
-Prior studies have observed that even benign fine-tuning can weaken the safety alignment of text-to-image diffusion models~\cite{george2025illusion, suriyakumar2024unstable, li2025towards}, but we are the first to explicitly formalize this \emph{unintentional}-threat model and argue that robustness to such degradations is not optional.
+Prior studies have observed that even BFT can weaken the safety alignment of text-to-image diffusion models~\cite{george2025illusion, suriyakumar2024unstable, li2025towards}, but we are the first to explicitly formalize this \emph{unintentional}-threat model and argue that robustness to such degradations is not optional.
 Given the prevalence of benign adaptations, resilience to these unintentional regressions must be regarded as a fundamental requirement for modern safety-alignment methods.
-Because of its ubiquity and relevance, ensuring \textbf{R}obustness to benign fine-tuning is a central goal of our evaluation protocol.
+Because of its ubiquity and relevance, ensuring \textbf{R}obustness to BFT is a central goal of our evaluation protocol.

 While robustness is essential, it is not sufficient on its own.
 A safety-alignment method must also preserve the model’s fundamental generative capabilities.
 Accordingly, our protocol complements robustness with established metrics for \textbf{S}afety, \textbf{P}rompt adherence, and \textbf{Q}uality, enabling a comprehensive, multidimensional evaluation.